 Organize Your Financial Records

 I’m supposed to be an expert organizer so you may be wondering why the subject of financial organization has me stressed out.
 Well, I have a good reason (at least it seems like a good excuse, um reason to me).
 I moved twice in two years and one of those moves was cross-country.
 Prior to this, I had lived in the same house for 12 years.
 When you move, your organizing systems inevitably change.
 That once convenient spot for keeping bills to pay is suddenly not convenient in the new house.
-And in my newest house, my home office is the furthest room from the mailbox.
+In my newest house, my home office is the furthest room from the mailbox.
 Bills and receipts began to accumulate on the stairs, just hoping for a kind soul to drop them in their spot on the desk upstairs.
 It didn’t happen.
 I have teenagers and although I love them at this stage in their lives they’re souls are not very kind.
 So my bills and receipts didn’t make it upstairs and as I sat down to prepare for taxes I was completely and utterly overwhelmed.
 What should have taken an hour took an entire Saturday.
-I created the Financial Organizer and wrote the content, what happened to me?

-I resolved to get organized so this doesn’t happen again next year.
+I resolved to get organized so this wouldn't happen again next year.
 Here is what I did:

 Here is how I organized my financial records specifically: